Completing even a single full marathon in your life is an admirable bucket list goal. Strongly recommended.

 Location: St. Louis, Missouri

 Held every year in March, the Go!
-St. Louis Marathon is a very fun and lively marathon that you don’t want to miss.
+St. Louis Marathon is a very fun and lively marathon you don’t want to miss.
 The race weekend draws a big family crowd, as they host not only a full marathon, but a half marathon, 10k, 5k, and children’s fun run all on the same weekend.
 An event for everyone in the family!

 More Information: Go!
 St. Louis Marathon